-What took them so long…the jury that is?
+What took them so long… the jury that is?

-It is curious, however, that only 24 hours before reaching their verdict, the 12-member jury informed the presiding judge that they were deadlocked 6-6 on Killen’s guilt:
+It is curious, however, that only 24 hours before reaching their verdict, the 12-member jury informed the presiding judge that they were deadlocked 6-6 on Killen’s guilt.
+One has to wonder: what gave the doubting 6 their reasonable doubts?
+And what evidence persuaded them to overcome those doubts, literally, overnight?

-In fact, Schwerner earned the special enmity of whites in Mississippi by organizing a black boycott of their business to break their segregation practices – following the precedent set by the Montgomery Bus Boycott that virtually crippled white businesses in Montgomery, Alabama a decade earlier.
+In fact, Schwerner earned the special enmity of whites in Mississippi by organizing a black boycott of their business to break their segregation practices.
+He followed the precedent set by the Montgomery Bus Boycott that virtually crippled white businesses in Montgomery, Alabama, a decade earlier.
 For this reason, he was specifically targeted.
-Unfortunately, when the KKK mob that Killen – as Klan Kleagle (official recruiter) – summoned finally caught up with him, Goodman and Chaney were present and were simply murdered along with Schwerner in a 3 for 1 racial coup (Ku…).

-Of course, since Klansmen were notorious for bragging about their dastardly deeds, it took the FBI little time to round-up the men involved.
-(It also helped that the bureau had informants planted throughout the KKK for years prior to these murders.)
+Of course, since Klansmen were notorious for bragging about their dastardly deeds, it took the FBI little time to round up the men involved.
+It also helped that the bureau had informants planted throughout the KKK for years prior to these murders.
 Nevertheless, for reasons that are no longer relevant today, of the nineteen men who were originally charged and tried in 1967, only seven were convicted.
-But, coincidentally, back then the jury proved hopelessly deadlocked on the charges against Killen.
-And thus his cold case remained – until yesterday.

-Edgar Ray Killen: Now really, can anyone imagine this genial old man being responsible for murdering three civil rights workers.
+Edgar Ray Killen: Now really, can anyone imagine this genial old man being responsible for murdering three civil rights workers?
 Of course, the fact is that the face of the KKK in 1964 looked as ordinary as this inveterate and unrepentant old KKK recruiter looks today.
-Indeed, it was the ordinariness of Southern racists that made their visceral hatred of and crimes against blacks seem so surreal…

 Rest assured, that instead of sympathy, Killen deserves nothing but revulsion and condemnation for having escaped justice for so many years.

-Long may he rot in his cell and then in hell!
+That’s why iPINIONS prays long may he rot in his cell and then in hell!

 Anonymous says